-One time, many many years ago, I remember asking my mom for some change to give to a homeless man we just passed on the street.
+The first time I laid my eyes on an obscure Commodore 64 game called Rags to Riches, something in me clicked.
+One time, many many years ago, I remember asking my mom for some change to give to a homeless man that we had just passed on the street.
 He was so happy and thanked me profusely, and I’m not ashamed to say that I was almost as happy as he was.
-For some reason, that memory has stuck with me for a while.
-The first time I laid my eyes on an obscure Commodore 64 game called Rags to Riches, something in me clicked.
+As I was always a sensitive kid, and not understanding really the overall situation, that memory has stuck with me ever since day.

-Join me as I look back on that game, while also looking ahead and trying to find… Change.
+Join me as I look back on that game, while also looking ahead, trying to find… Change.

 I have to push, I have to struggle.
 Eighties!

-Back in the mid-eighties, it was common practice for the so-called “bedroom/garage programmers” to send in their games to publishers via mail.
+Back in the mid-eighties, it was common practice – especially in the UK – for the so-called “bedroom/garage programmers” to send in their games to publishers via mail.
 If the title was good, the publisher would respond with a check and, subsequently, release it to the public.
 This meant that many times the title itself was barely playtested, if at all; everything else after the initial contact and after the payment, would be out of the creators’ hands.
-This is how many famous programmers in the UK got their start, Jordan Mechner among them.
+This is how many well known English programmers got their start, Jordan Mechner among them.

-Occasionally, if the publisher saw a real talent, the programmer would have the opportunity to become an actual employee in the company, like Ocean, Gremlin or Ultimate, which would mean he’d probably end up working on lousy conversions from arcade to home computers.
-While it might not sound radically different from the indie game scene of today, there is quite a big exception: there was little help and no rules.
+Occasionally, if the publisher saw a real talent, the programmer would have the opportunity to become an actual employee in the company, like Ocean, Gremlin or Ultimate.
+Which would mean he’d probably end up working on lousy conversions from arcade to home computers… but I digress.
+While it might not sound radically different from the indie game scene of today, there is quite a big exception: all programmers were self taught and there were virtually no rules.

 Programmers would just learn on their own, inspired by whatever few titles they could actually get their hands on and, especially, by analyzing the source code.
 There was really no market to speak of, so really “anything went”.
 When things became more or less estabilished, after 1986, publishing games became way more streamlined and those little wonders made by single programmers, consequently, harder and harder to find.